AliByte01/TermuxTheme/README.md

 * `ls`
 * `./TermuxTheme.sh`
 ```
-THIS TOOL WAS RECIDED BY BAJE TECH AND FIRSTLY MADE WITH NOOB HACKERS, IS NOT MADE TO HACK SOMETHING IT'S JUST MADE TO CHANGE YOUR TERMUX THEME TO
+THIS TOOL WAS RECODED BY BAJE TECH AND FIRSTLY MADE WITH NOOB HACKERS, IS NOT MADE TO HACK SOMETHING IT'S JUST MADE TO CHANGE YOUR TERMUX THEME TO
 LOOK AWEASOME AS YOU DON'T EVER THINK.
 ```
 ## WHAT'S NEW WITH THIS VERSION!